MackHalliday/all-your-base/README.md

  SweaterWeatherExpress is an API application with endpoints to return local weather.
 Users can also add favorite locations, delete favorite locations, and return all their favorited locals' current forecast.

+ Google CeoCoding and DarkSky API service is used to return forecast data.
+The data is reformatted within the application and displayed as JSON to the user.

  This application was created with an Node.js framework.

  ## Intial Setup